Kyler Murray Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Matchup vs. Dallas

-- In one matchup against the Cowboys, Murray threw for 188 passing yards, 82.5 yards less than his over/under for Sunday.
+- In one matchup against the Cowboys, Murray recorded 188 passing yards, 82.5 yards less than his over/under for Sunday.

-- Murray threw multiple touchdown passes in that outing against the Cowboys.
+- Murray threw multiple touchdown passes in that contest against the Cowboys.

-- This week Murray will face the NFL's 23rd-ranked pass defense (258.1 yards allowed per game).
+- The Cowboys have the NFL's 23rd-ranked pass defense this season, surrendering 258.1 yards per game through the air.

-- The Cowboys have given up 20 touchdowns through the air (1.3 per game).
-They are sixth in the league in that category.
+- At 1.3 passing TDs conceded per game, the Cowboys defense is ranked sixth in the NFL.

 Recent Performances